openbase/bco/docs/index.md

 # Code Examples

-This examples can be used as kick-off before juming into the bco development.
+This examples can be used as kick-off before jumping into the bco development.
 They pick up the basic functions like how to query, control and access any units.

 Note: Please make sure spread and bco are started within your network before executing the howtos.